ruyd/automated-express-backend/README.md

 - Database Migrations with umzug
 - Auto Tests with jest and Docker
 - VSCode launchers, debugging server and tests
-- Webpack with Fast Hot Reload
+- Webpack with Hot Reload and Cache
-- Precommit Hook to check tests and linting
+- Git Pre-Commit Hook that run tests and block bad commits

 ## Setup